Lab 2 - C++, CMake & IDE

 ctest

-You can also evaluate tests in directly in the CLion by reloading the CMake and the test will be available as an executable on the top of the window.
+You can also run tests directly in CLion by reloading CMake; the test target will appear as an executable at the top of the window.

-Take a look on basic c++ tutorial and more advanced multithreading tutorial.
+Take a look at the basic C++ tutorial and the more advanced multithreading tutorial.